appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/connect-to-apis.md

 ### Headers

-HTTP headers are a critical part of the API request and response, as they contain meta-data about the API request and response.
-It's important to be familiar with the major request and response headers, as you may need to set request headers when testing an API.
+Headers contain meta-data about the operation and may be required to be sent along with an REST API request.

 ### Params